Sihanouk Trail: (1971–1975)

 By 1972 FANK was decimated, the road and rail networks were smashed, and inflation was rampant.
 The rice harvest plunged from 3.8 million tons in 1969 to 493,000 tons in 1973.
 Popular support for the war against the North Vietnamese and the insurgents had completely evaporated.
 The Americans, negotiating with the North Vietnamese, had proposed an Indochina-wide cease fire as part of the final settlement of the conflict in South Vietnam.
-By that time, however, Hanoi could make no commitment on behalf of its Cambodian allies.

 On 28 January 1973, the day the Paris Peace Accords took effect, Lon Nol announced a unilateral cease-fire, which the Khmer Rouge promptly ignored, claiming that it was "a deception engineered by the U.S. imperialists and their allies."
 In April, Phnom Penh itself was saved from capture only by a massive bombing effort conducted by U.S. aircraft.

 This was the end of U.S. air support, the last American aircraft departing Cambodian airspace on 15 August.
 From the beginning of Operation Breakfast the U.S. Air Force had dropped 539,129 tons of ordnance on Cambodia, 257,465 tons of which had been dropped during the last six months of the operation.
 During 1974, Cambodia continued to collapse.
 More than half of the population had become refugees and malnutrition and disease stalked a nation that had once been the best fed in Southeast Asia.

 On New Year's Day 1975 the Khmer Rouge launched their final offensive against the Khmer Republic.
 Neither the agony of the Cambodian people nor the resignation of Lon Nol could halt or slow the Khmer Rouge advance.
-By 17 April, Phnom Penh had fallen and in the new Year Zero, the Khmer Rouge, under the leadership of Pol Pot, began its mass murder and auto-genocide.
+By 17 April, Phnom Penh had fallen.